 How is the eco CO2 rating calculated?

-The eco rating gives travellers an indication of the climate impact of the fight options they are viewing and recommends the most environmentally friendly option.
+The eco rating gives travellers an indication of the climate impact of the flight options they are viewing and recommends the most environmentally friendly option.
 To calculate this we have developed a calculation that weighs the various direct trips based on the fuel consumption, along with aircraft type from ICAO.
 This enables us to calculate which flight uses the least fuel per seat, and therefore has the highest eco rating.
 Although we have attempted to make this as accurate as possible, we hope that additional data (for example, seat occupancy on the aircraft) can help us refine and develop this calculation over time.

 It’s not always the case, but often the most eco-friendly flight is amongst the cheaper options.
 The airlines that typically have the highest eco rating are those with the newest fleets, as they are more fuel efficient models.
 This helps the airline reduce fuel costs, and also decreases the amount of emissions released for each flight.